Customer Review Period - understanding your property value

 If you choose to file a complaint, your hearing date will be provided to you by the ARB.
 It is suggested that you gather and prepare the evidence you wish to provide even before you have been given a hearing date.
 This is an important task as you will need to provide evidence which supports your determination that your assessment is incorrect.

 A valid complaint must be accompanied by the required Filing Fee indicated on the front of the assessment notice.
 When speaking with us (before making a complaint to ARB) we will provide you with a brief, general summary of the steps you will need to follow to file a complaint with ARB.

-You can also visit calgaryarb.ca for more information and/or to file a complaint online.
+You can also visit Calgary Assessment Review Board (ARB) for more information and/or to file a complaint online.
 Contact the ARB if you need a paper copy of the complaint form.
-Please note, that if you appoint an agent to act on your behalf during the complaint process, you must complete the Assessment Complaints Agent Authorization Form, located on the calgaryarb.ca website under Resources > Forms and Tools.
+Note that if you appoint an agent to act on your behalf during the complaint process, you must complete the Assessment Complaints Agent Authorization Form.
+Visit Authorize an agent for more information.

 Although Customer Review Period has ended and the final date to file a complaint on your assessment has passed, there are still opportunities for you to review your property details online and understand how we arrived at the valuation.
 You can learn more about our assessment process at Residential property assessment and Non-residential property assessment.

 We have other helpful tools and resources online as well.
 We encourage you to review your property details and check and compare your property characteristics with other properties for equity.
 You can review your property value for fairness and equity on Assessment Search.
-Assessment Search is a secure-access site where you can check any assessed value, review property details, research sales and so much more.
-You will be able to do the following:
+Visit About Assessment Search for more information.

 You can also call us with any questions or comments you may have.
 We will explain how we came to the valuation and can share helpful information to show you that the assessment reflects market value (as of July 1 of the year prior to taxation).